syncfusion-content/blazor-docs/blazor/datagrid/toolbar-items.md

 # Toolbar items in Blazor DataGrid component

-The Syncfusion Blazor Grid offers a flexible toolbar that enables the addition of custom Toolbar Items or modification of existing ones.
+The Syncfusion&reg; Blazor Grid offers a flexible toolbar that enables the addition of custom Toolbar Items or modification of existing ones.
 This customizable toolbar is positioned above the grid, providing a convenient way to access various actions and functionalities.

 ## Built-in Toolbar item

-Built-in toolbar items in the Syncfusion Blazor Grid component involves utilizing pre-defined actions to perform standard operations within the Grid.
+Built-in toolbar items in the Syncfusion&reg; Blazor Grid component involves utilizing pre-defined actions to perform standard operations within the Grid.

 These items can be added by defining the [Toolbar](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_Toolbar) property as a collection of built-in items.
 Each item is rendered as a button with an icon and text.
 The following table lists the built-in Toolbar Items and their respective actions.